CYNTHIA ST. HILAIRE, PhD, FAHA

 UNIVERSITY OF PITTSBURGH, DEPARTMENT OF MEDICINE, DIVISION OF CARDIOLOGY, PITTSBURGH HEART, LUNG, AND BLOOD VASCULAR MEDICINE INSTITUTE

 Dr. St. Hilaire obtained a BS in Molecular Genetics from the University of Vermont and completed her PhD training in Biochemistry at Boston University School of Medicine in the laboratory of Dr. Katya Ravid.
 She joined the Center for Molecular Medicine at the National Heart, Lung, and Blood Institute at the NIH, under the mentorship of Dr. Manfred Boehm.
 At the NHLBI Dr. St. Hilaire and colleagues discovered the genetic cause of the rare disease, Arterial Calcification due to Deficiency of CD73, which identified the novel role for the enzyme CD73 and adenosine signaling in vascular calcification.
 In 2015 she established her own research group at the University of Pittsburgh in the Department of Medicine and the Pittsburgh Heart, Lung, and Blood Vascular Medicine Institute to study the molecular mechanisms driving vessel and valve calcification and remodeling pathologies.
-She is an Editorial Board Member of Circulation Research, serving as a Social Media Editor, and is host of the monthly podcast, Discover CircRes, the current Chair of the Early Career Committee of the AHA Council on Arteriosclerosis, Thrombosis, and Vascular Biology, co-Chair of the Women’s Leadership Committee of the International Society of Applied Cardiovascular Biology, and a Council member of the North American Vascular Biology Organization.
+She is an Associate Editorial at Circulation Research and is host of the monthly podcast, Discover CircRes, the current Chair of the Early Career Committee of the AHA Council on Arteriosclerosis, Thrombosis, and Vascular Biology, co-Chair of the Women’s Leadership Committee of the International Society of Applied Cardiovascular Biology, and a Council member of the North American Vascular Biology Organization.
 Outside the lab, Cindy enjoys creating art, running while listening to audiobooks, travel, baking, and family walks with the dog in the East Liberty neighborhood of Pittsburgh.

 ROLANDO CUEVAS, PhD